btc-vision/opnet-node/docs/in-progress/MineableUTXOs.md

 - **Cross-Chain Bridging**: The same challenge can exist on multiple chains, potentially letting multi-chain solvers race each other.
 For instance, you could have some aggregator watch collisions found on chain A that also apply to chain B, awarding multiple bounties at once.
-- **“Cross-chain mining”**: The idea that a single second-preimage or partial collision might pay you from multiple challenge outputs across different blockchains if they all share the same challenge structure.
+- **"Cross-chain mining"**: The idea that a single second-preimage or partial collision might pay you from multiple challenge outputs across different blockchains if they all share the same challenge structure.

 ---